andriysinclair/EVforecaster/ReadMe.md

   - If we set `ECA_overlay=list(range(39,53))`, then this will also plot weeks 39 to 52 (aggregated) of the ECA, calculate the $R^2$ and plot a distribution.
   - If a simulation, indexed by the `experiment_name` parameter, has been completed, then it can be loaded and used with various configurations of `ECA_overlay` for experimentation.

-6. Please see some examples of usage below.
-Available in `showcase.ipynb`.
+6. Please see some examples of usage below in `showcase.ipynb`.

-# Examples
+# Plot Showcase

-##